Well, this evening has certainly been a lot nicer than I expected, Harry thought as he sat down on Draco’s comfortable bed.

 Worry was etched upon Draco’s face.

-“Harry, don’t ever apologize about the things that are keeping you alive, okay?”
+“Harry, don’t ever apologise about the things that are keeping you alive, okay?”

 Harry nodded and sat up.
 Draco handed him a piece of toast which Harry bit.
 He found that eating wasn’t so bad when Draco was feeding him.
 They continued eating in bed, lazily reading the paper out loud to each other when they found interesting articles.
 Harry found one about flying frogs that had been scaring Muggles and couldn’t stop laughing about it.
 Draco joined him and together they watched the moving photograph depicting flying frogs chasing after a family.